 Structured Concurrency

-Nest as you want
+Nest as you like

 tasks = await wait_all(